wonderunit/shot-core/lib/zcam/mock-server/README.md

 DEBUG=shotcore:* ZCAM=127.0.0.1 node ./server
 ```

-## Mock Z Cam RTSP
+## Mock Z Cam RTSP live stream

 The mock server runs an RTSP server for clients on :554.
+You can stream into it via ffmpeg, which the mock server will then distribute to connected clients.

 Given a 5 second test file, e.g.: